PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 git commit -m "Initial commit"
 ```

-It's also recommended to add a `.gitignore` similar to the contents of [this Swift .gitignore template from Gitignore.io](https://www.gitignore.io/api/swift).
+It's also recommended to add a `.gitignore` similar to the contents of [this Swift .gitignore template from gitignore.io](https://www.gitignore.io/api/swift).

+### Create the Swift Package

 Now create a `Package.swift` file in the root of the repo with the following content.
 This is needed for the Swift Package Manager (SPM) to build the project.